Living Standard — Last Updated 13 May 2026

 remove list exists.

-dataAttributes must be
+dataAttributes has to be

 false.